Beef Bulgogi

 Miles

-Bulgogi ingredients including soy sauce, ginger, and garlic.
+Bulgogi ingredients including soy sauce, ginger, and garlic on the counter.

 • Baking Soda: Tenderizes the beef and also helps with browning and caramelization.